 In hindsight, ranged characters are generally better in most scenarios.
 Therefore, if your affinity lies more in line with archery, then make sure to try it.
 There is nothing to lose, and it can be a highly enjoyable experience, even if you are missing most of your shots.

 Speaking of hitting your shots, aiming with a bow can be tough in Dark Souls 3.
-There are a lot of moving elements in a battle and predicting your enemy’s movements with pinpoint accuracy can be hard without using the manual aiming mechanic.
+There are many moving elements in a battle, and predicting your enemy’s movements with pinpoint accuracy can be hard without using the manual aiming mechanic.

-To aim a bow in Dark Souls 3, you need to press LB for the crosshair mode and use the analog stick to move the target.
+To aim a bow in Dark Souls 3, press LB for the crosshair mode and use the analog stick to move the target.
 After that, hold the RB button and release it whenever you want.
 The shot will go out as soon as the pulling animation is over.